Are You Eligible?

-After the holiday season, you might want to start thinking about setting up meaningful goals for your child’s development.
-For the families engaged in ABA therapy for their kids, creating achievable and measurable objectives to encourage progress is the key to foster growth.
+After the holiday season, you might want to start thinking about setting up realistic goals in ABA therapy, meaningful goals for your child’s development.
+Creating achievable and measurable objectives to encourage progress is the key to foster growth.
 From this guide, you can work with your ABA team to set achievable goals for your child.

 Setting goals in ABA therapy gives structure to your child’s treatment and helps track progress.
 When goals are realistic, they: